 No, all hardware and software costs are to be borne by the teams / schools, unless otherwise stated.

-All presentations and challenges will be held in the Science Centre premises and there are wireless hotspots available.
+All presentations and challenges will be held in the ITE College Central premises and there are wireless hotspots available.
 However, participants should be prepared to work on location without wireless internet access.